KeyanSong/431-2018/README.md

 This course requires you to download and install the (free) R software, as well as the (equally free) R Studio development environment.

 - Instructions for [installing (and updating) the software are here](https://github.com/THOMASELOVE/431-2018/tree/master/software).

-## Data and Code

-Data and code for the course is available at [this page](https://github.com/THOMASELOVE/431-2018-data).
+- Data and code for the course are available at [this page](https://github.com/THOMASELOVE/431-2018-data).

 ## Course Project

 Rather than a final examination, you'll do a Course Project for 431, and the [details on that project are here](https://github.com/THOMASELOVE/431-2018-project).

+## Homework Assignments

+There are a series of homework assignments for the class, and the [details on those are here](https://github.com/THOMASELOVE/431-2018/tree/master/homework).

 ## Contact Us